lgmarin/Flask-blog/README.md

 Develop a blog using Flask for learning purpose:

 * Work with Web Development in Python
-* Deevelopment of a full stack web application
+* Development of a full stack web application
+* Work with a login manager for a web application
 * Work with HTML and Bootstrap
 * Work with GIT
 * Work with relational database (SQL)